Jordan Tannahill: Other performances

-In 2012, in collaboration with his then-partner William Ellis, Jordan founded and ran Videofag, an alternative arts space operated out of a defunct barbershop in Toronto's Kensington Market.
-The space doubled as the couple's home and became an influential hub for counterculture in the city, until its closure in 2016.

 Political views

-Tannahill is an anti-monarchist, and has written about the need for Canada to sever ties with the British Crown.
-He is also a critic of Brexit.

-On November 23, 2018, Tannahill read the entirety of Judith Butler's Gender Trouble over nine hours outside the Hungarian Parliament Building in protest of Hungarian Prime Minister Viktor Orbán's decision to revoke accreditation and funding for gender studies programs in the country.
+On November 23, 2018, Tannahill, a resident of Budapest at the time, read the entirety of Judith Butler's Gender Trouble over nine hours outside the Hungarian Parliament Building in protest of Hungarian Prime Minister Viktor Orbán's decision to revoke accreditation and funding for gender studies programs in the country.

 On April 4, 2019, Tannahill and three collaborators staged a protest action during high tea at The Dorchester Hotel.
-The action was in response to Brunei's proposed introduction of laws that make homosexual sex and adultery punishable by stoning to death.
+The action was in response to Brunei's proposed introduction of laws that would make homosexual sex and adultery punishable by stoning to death.
 The Dorchester Collection is a luxury hotel operator owned by the Brunei Investment Agency.
 Video documentation of the protest action, and Tannahill's forceful removal from the hotel, went viral soon after it was posted online.

+Personal life

+Tannahill married actor Brandon Flynn in October 2024.